 Prof. Alfred Johny Wüest

-Professor, Physics of Aquatic Systems Laboratory, Margaretha Kamprad Chair, ENAC, EPFL Lausanne, Switzerland Prof. Alfred Johny Wüest is head of the Physics of Aquatic Systems Laboratory (Margaretha Kamprad Chair) at EPFL, Lausanne, Switzerland and member of the EAWAG (Swiss federal water research institute) directorate.
+Professor, head of Physics of Aquatic Systems Laboratory (Margaretha Kamprad Chair), ENAC, EPFL Lausanne, Switzerland, also a member of the EAWAG (Swiss federal water research institute) directorate.
 His research focuses on small-scale processes such as turbulent mixing, boundary layer fluxes and double-diffusion.
 The applied research and expert services were mostly related to lake management (nutrients, turbidity, heat use and hydropower).
 Within this research portfolio, Wüest has published 130 peer-reviewed articles and 22 book articles.
 The goal of the larger and interdisciplinary projects was usually to assess the anthropogenic effects on physical and biogeochemical effects in stratified lakes and reservoirs with an applied research component.
 But Wüest likes especially the possibilities of investigations of very special aquatic systems as Lake Ohrid, Lake Baikal and Lake Kivu.